-- 4 medium to large sweet potatoes
+- 4 medium sweet potatoes

 - ¼ cup butter

-- ½ teaspoon smoked paprika (find it here)
+- ½ tsp smoked paprika

 - ⅔ cup sour cream

-- ¾ teaspoon dried parsley (find it here)
+- ¾ tsp dried parsley

-- ¾ teaspoon dried dill (find it here)
+- ¾ tsp dried dill

-- ¼ teaspoon unrefined sea salt (find it here)
+- ¼ tsp unrefined sea salt

-- ½ cup grated cheese (Optional topping)
+- ½ cup cheese (grated - optional topping)

-- Preheat oven to 400F.
-If needed, wash and dry the sweet potatoes.
+- Preheat oven to 400°F. If needed, wash and dry the sweet potatoes.
 Using a fork, poke 4-5 sets of holes in the skin, then place on a baking sheet and pop in the oven for about 40 minutes to an hour.

 - While the potatoes are cooking, mix together the sour cream, parsley, dill, salt and ½ teaspoon of garlic powder.
 If you prefer a thick and creamy topping, set it in the fridge for later use.
 If you prefer a thinner, more pourable topping, add a few tablespoons of milk until the desired consistency is reached.